 We are a commercial-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutic compounds to treat diseases with high unmet needs through the inhibition of the complement system, which is an integral component of the immune system, at the level of C3, the central protein in the complement cascade.
 We believe that this approach can result in broad inhibition of the principal pathways of the complement system and has the potential to effectively control diseases with high unmet need and that are driven by excessive complement activation.

-In February 2023, the U.S. Food and Drug Administration, or the FDA, approved SYFOVRE (pegcetacoplan injection), the first and only approved treatment for geographic atrophy secondary to age-related macular degeneration, or GA.
+In February 2023, the U.S. Food and Drug Administration, or the FDA, approved SYFOVRE SYFOVRE® (pegcetacoplan injection), the first approved treatment for geographic atrophy secondary to age-related macular degeneration, or GA.
 We believe SYFOVRE has the potential to be a best-in-class treatment for patients with GA, a disease that affects more than one million people in the United States and five million people worldwide.
 We launched SYFOVRE in the United States in March 2023.
-For the three and six nine months ended June 30, 2023 September 30, 2023, we generated \$67.3 million \$75.3 million and \$85.7 million \$161.0 million, respectively, in net product revenue from sales of SYFOVRE.
+For the three and nine months ended September 30, 2023, March 31, 2024 and 2023 we generated \$75.3 million \$137.5 million and \$161.0 million \$18.4 million, respectively, in U.S. net product revenue from sales of SYFOVRE.

-In December 2022, we also submitted a marketing authorization application, or MAA, to the European Medicines Agency, or EMA, for intravitreal pegcetacoplan for the treatment of GA.
-The EMA subsequently provided MAA validation and the application is under review and we expect a decision in early 2024.
-Additionally, we received validation of our marketing applications by regulatory authorities in Canada, Australia, the United Kingdom, and Switzerland for the treatment of GA and expect decisions by local regulatory authorities in the first half of 2024.
+In December 2022, we also submitted a Our marketing authorization application, or MAA, to the European Medicines Agency, or EMA, for intravitreal pegcetacoplan for the treatment of GA.
+The EMA subsequently provided MAA validation and the application GA is under review.
+In April 2024, the EMA reset the MAA review to day 180, the last phase of the initial assessment, and we expect now anticipate an opinion from the Committee for Medicinal Products for Human Use, or CHMP, no later than July 2024.
+The EMA's decision was strictly procedural and in response to a decision in early 2024.
+Additionally, we received validation judgment by the Court of our Justice of the European Union regarding the organization of the EMA's expert groups, and was not related to the pegcetacoplan data package.
+We have submitted marketing applications by to regulatory authorities in Canada, Australia, the United Kingdom, and Switzerland for SYFOVRE for the treatment of GA, and expect decisions which are each under review by local the applicable regulatory authorities in the first half of 2024. authorities.
 We have exclusive, worldwide commercialization rights for intravitreal pegcetacoplan.

-In July 2023, we disclosed data from GALE, our long-term extension trial of SYFOVRE, which demonstrated increasing treatment effects over 30 months in patients with GA.
+In July 2023, we disclosed data from GALE, our long-term extension trial As of SYFOVRE, which demonstrated increasing treatment effects over 30 months in patients with GA.
 The safety profile of SYFOVRE in the GALE study continued to be consistent with previously reported Phase 3 data.
 We expect to present additional 36-month data from GALE at the American Academy of Ophthalmology Annual Meeting in November 2023.

 In July 2023 we disclosed that we had received reports of a small number of events of retinal vasculitis following SYFOVRE treatment.
 We provided additional disclosures on these events in August and October.
-Based upon our review of these events after the distribution of more than 100,000 vials of SYFOVRE after its commercial launch, we estimate that the rate of incidence of retinal vasculitis is approximately 0.01% per injection.
-We believe that these reports had an impact on our sales of SYFOVRE during the three and nine months ended September 30, 2023.
+March 31, 2024, Based upon our review of these events after the distribution of more than 100,000 vials of SYFOVRE after its commercial launch, we estimate that the rate of incidence of retinal vasculitis is following SYFOVRE treatment remains rare at approximately 0.01%per injection.
+We believe that these reports had an impact on our sales the events of retinal vasculitis predominantly occur in the first injection of SYFOVRE, during the three and nine months ended September 30, 2023, with an estimated rate at first injection at approximately 1 in 4,000.